karunyavalar/MongoDB_MERNstack/README.md

-ShopEZ - E-commerce Website
 Project Overview

 ShopEZ is an e-commerce platform built to provide a seamless online shopping experience for users.
 With an easy-to-use interface and secure backend architecture, the platform allows users to browse products, manage their shopping cart, place orders, and make payments securely.
 The platform is scalable and designed to meet the needs of both small and large online stores.

 Table of Contents
  Project Overview
  Features
  Technologies Used
  Project Structure
  Installation
  Usage
  Future Enhancements
  Screenshots
  ER Diagram
  Contributors
  License
 Features
    User Registration and Authentication (JWT-based security) Product Listings and Search
    Add to Cart / Wishlist
    Order Placement and Order History
    Secure Payment Gateway Integration
    Responsive Design for Mobile and Desktop
    Admin Panel for Product Management
 Technologies Used
 Frontend: